questdb/questdb-connect/README.md

 pip install questdb-connect
 ```

-## Sample Usage
+## SQLALchemy Sample Usage

 Use the QuestDB dialect by specifying it in your SQLAlchemy connection string,
 from that point on use SQLAlchemy:

 ```python